argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

         1    0.003    0.003    0.003    0.003 {method 'item' of 'torch._C._TensorBase' objects}

 ```
-It is clear that most of the time `2.817s` was spent in `argwhere` funtion which we compute on CPU.
-Moreover this function called `{method 'nonzero' of 'numpy.ndarray' objects}` so our optimization was natural.
+Most of the time `2.817s` was spent in `argwhere` function which we compute on CPU.
+Moreover, this function called `{method 'nonzero' of 'numpy.ndarray' objects}` so our optimization was natural.

 ### TORCH UTILS BOTTLENECK
 Modifying your script for running python cProfiler or PyTorch profiler with different arguments could be discouraging and is not necessary for the first step.
-There is a nice and simple tool called [`torch.utils.bottleneck`](https://pytorch.org/docs/stable/bottleneck.html#torch-utils-bottleneck) which can be used with your script with no modification.
+There is a convenient and simple tool called [`torch.utils.bottleneck`](https://pytorch.org/docs/stable/bottleneck.html#torch-utils-bottleneck) which can be used with your script with no modification.
 It summarizes the analysis of your script with both: Python cProfiler and PyTorch profiler.
 Using it for fine-tuning is not a good practice (because of missing warm-up, measuring initialization, etc.) but is a good initial step for debugging bottlenecks in your script.
 ```bash
 python -m torch.utils.bottleneck example2/v3.py
 ```